 Anderson Student Association VP of Equity, Diversity and Inclusion

 Learn About the Organizations That Advance Our Equity, Diversity and Inclusion Mission

 Embracing Diversity Week

-UCLA Anderson’s Embracing Diversity Week celebrates the power that every person from every background has to shape our future.
-From November 16–21, 2020 centers, programs and clubs from across UCLA Anderson will come together to put on Embracing Diversity Week, a celebration of the many ways in which we embrace our diversity and welcome more!
+UCLA Anderson’s Embracing Diversity Week celebrates the power of every person from every background to shape our future.
+Each November, research centers, programs and clubs across UCLA Anderson come together for Embracing Diversity Week, a celebration of how we embrace our diversity and welcome more!